Photography by Denise Vasquez ©2023

 I remember seeing these six beehive looking things and wondering what they were.
 After doing research I discovered that these historic ovens were a wonderful connection to the past, and thought to myself, how amazing would it be to connect the past to the present moment by doing Milky Way photography there.

 The problem was, I had no idea how Accessible the location would be.
-My only solution was to go and find out for myself, because as many of you who have been following my journey for over 3 years know, things aren’t always as Accessible as they seem!
+My only solution was to go and find out for myself, because as many of you who have been following my journey, things aren’t always as Accessible as they seem!

 Ward Charcoal Ovens is a beautiful Historic State Park located in the middle of nowhere, in the Egan Mountain Range about 18 miles Southeast of Ely Nevada.
 I stayed in Ely, and it was about a 30 minute drive with a few stops taking photos on the way!